-How we got started with all the ups and downs along the way
+How we got started, then all the ups and downs along the way.

 The founders of Guusto, Skai and Joe, grew up together in a small town just North of Toronto.
 They both went to the University of Western Ontario, where Joe studied Psychology and Sociology, while Skai studied Engineering and Business.
 After graduating, they both travelled the world for a few years before landing back home in the middle of the global financial crisis.